ecruzse/Humidity-Tracker/README.md

 ## Future Updates ##
 * Change GUI to web app hosted by AWS
-* Adding messges or alerts to one's mobile device when humidity levels are not within acceptable conditions
+* Sending messages and alerts to one's mobile device when humidity levels are not within acceptable conditions

 # Diagram #